Veljko Bulajić: Career

 In 1969 he wrote and directed the legendary war film Battle of Neretva starring Orson Welles and Yul Brynner.
 The film has been viewed by more than 350 million people worldwide and is on the List of most expensive non-English language films.
 Pablo Picasso created one of the promotional posters for the film, one of only two movie posters that the Spanish artist ever created.
-Instead of a payment, Picasso and Bulajic agreed that Bulajic would provide Picasso with a case of Yugoslav wine.
+Instead of a payment, Picasso and Bulajić agreed that Bulajić would provide Picasso with a case of Yugoslav wine.
 The two had met at the Monte Carlo Television Festival several years before Neretva when, as described below, Bulajic took home the Golden Nymph Award for his Skoplje '63 documentary about the devastating earthquake in the Macedonian capital.
 Picasso had decided to attend the festival after being shown a sneak preview of the film by Marcel Achard.
 The soundtrack for Neretva was created by Oscar-winning composer Bernard Herrmann and the film was nominated for the Academy Award for Best Foreign Language Film.
 President Josip Broz Tito and First Lady Jovanka Broz, Omar Sharif and Sophia Loren attended the premiere of the film in Sarajevo.
 Then-Governor of California and future U.S. President Ronald Reagan attended the U.S. premiere.
 In a 2020 interview, Bulajic stated that Reagan told him in private at a Beverly Hills gathering that he (Reagan) can't stand Orson Welles but that he agrees that Welles is a very good actor.

-On January 16, 2018 the government of the Republic of Slovenia made a formal request to the Republic of Serbia requesting that the original copies of the film be delivered to Slovenia and officially recognized as part of its national cultural heritage.
+On 16 January 2018 the government of the Republic of Slovenia made a formal request to the Republic of Serbia requesting that the original copies of the film be delivered to Slovenia and officially recognized as part of its national cultural heritage.
 Bulajic responded through the Croatian media that neither the Slovenes nor the Serbs have a right to the film as it was a Croatian production.
 At the time that the film was released, all three countries were part of Yugoslavia.

-In a 2014 interview, Bulajic attributed Neretva's success to its unconventional plot which only includes 15 minutes of shooting and battles while the rest is dedicated to the story of how the wounded were saved and cared for.
+In a 2014 interview, Bulajić attributed Neretva's success to its unconventional plot which only includes 15 minutes of shooting and battles while the rest is dedicated to the story of how the wounded were saved and cared for.

-The premiere of Bulajic's film The Day That Shook the World was personally organized by Italy's First Lady, Vittoria Leone.
+The premiere of Bulajić's film The Day That Shook the World was personally organized by Italy's First Lady, Vittoria Leone.
 The movie starred Hollywood actors Christopher Plummer, Maximillian Schell and Florinda Bolkan.

-In 2017 Bulajic began filming what is believed to be his last feature-length film.
+In 2017, Bulajić began filming what is believed to be his last feature-length film.
 The movie, Escape to the Sea, stars Game of Thrones actor Tom Wlaschiha as a German soldier lost behind enemy lines in World War II.

-In November 2020, Bulajic's film Skoplje '63 was included on a list of the Top 10 Croatian documentary films of all time, according to a group of 38 film critics.
+In November 2020, Bulajić's film Skoplje '63 was included on a list of the Top 10 Croatian documentary films of all time, according to a group of 38 film critics.